 Implemeting the EBL

 Before you configure your mailserver or spam filtering system to use the EBL, read the Purpose and Design pages, or download and read the EBL Blocklist information leaflet.
 These will provide details about the EBL that you will need to know before you set it up and use it.

 Implementing the EBL on most mailservers requires an extension to existing MTA software or a filter.
 The following tools currently provide EBL support:

 Mail::SpamAssassin::Plugin::HashBLplugin.
 To enable the EBL, simply enable this plugin in your SpamAssassin configuration.
-For earlier versions of SpamAssassin, a module is currently available for beta testing and can be downloaded here.
+For earlier versions of SpamAssassin, a module is currently available and can be downloaded here.
 Consult the SpamAssassin documentation for instructions on installing a new module.